coe-google-apps-support/New-Project-Template/README.md

 # Creating a New Project

-## Clone this project
+### Clone this project

 Run the following in Git Shell:

 `$ git clone https://github.com/coe-google-apps-support/New-Project-Template`

 This will pull this repository down onto your local machine.

+### Update your new project

 Now we need to change where the project is pointing.
-Assuming you already have a project created in GitHub, run:
+Run the following command, replacing YOUR-PROJECT-URL with your new projects URL (NOT https://github.com/coe-google-apps-support/New-Project-Template)

 `$ git remote set-url origin YOUR-PROJECT-URL`

+Now we have all the files in New-Project-Template pointing at your new projects repo.

+### Force push

+Our last act is to push all of the New-Project-Template files into the new projects file structure.
+Before we proceed, it's worth noting that this could potentially overwrite files in your new project.
+This is why we do this process at the very start of the project.
+If you don't have any files you are worried about, run the following:

+`$ git push --force`

+Now we have the new project initialized with all the files in New-Project-Template.